tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 **[Chapter 13: Native library APIs](nativelibraryapis.html)**

 **Tom:** Native library APIs refer to Java, C++, or other programming-specific APIs.
 In this model, rather than making requests across the web for the information, you download a library of code and integrate it into your project.
-The library is compiled directly into your application’s build (rather than accessed through web protocols as with REST APIs).
+The library is compiled directly into your application's build (rather than accessed through web protocols as with REST APIs).
 Although this type of API is less common, I include it here in part to clarify what makes REST APIs so different from native library APIs.

 **Claude:**